 Information on this blog is being shared only for the purpose of creating legal awareness in public at large, especially in the field of Intellectual Property Right.
 As there may be possibility of error, omission or mistake in legal interpretation on the contents of this blog, it should not be treated as substitute for legal advise.

-Trident Limited Vs. Controller of Patents
+Showing posts with label Trident Limited Vs. Controller of Patents.
+Show all posts

-Trident Limited Vs. Controller of Patents
+Showing posts with label Trident Limited Vs. Controller of Patents.
+Show all posts

 In Trident Limited v.
 Controller of Patents (C.A.(COMM.IPD-PAT) 162/2022), the Delhi High Court set aside the Patent Office's refusal of Indian Patent Application No. 1867/DEL/2010 for "Air Rich Yarn and Fabric and its Method of Manufacturing" under Section 15 of the Patents Act, 1970, remanding it for fresh consideration due to flawed inventive step analysis under Section 2(1)(ja).
 The invention creates yarns with pores homogeneously distributed across the radial cross-section by blending base fibres (like cotton) with 8-25% water-soluble PVA fibres, spinning, weaving/knitting, and dissolving PVA to form highly absorbent, quick-drying terry fabrics.
 The court found the Controller's reliance on prior arts D1-D4 (EP2172583B1, WO2009/098583A1, JPH05117966A, JPS60119247) deficient, lacking explanation of how they motivate the specific ratio and homogeneous pore outcome, ignoring specification examples and publications showing non-homogeneity as industry norm.Trident-Limited-Vs-Controller-of-Patents.pdf